‘Be the Light’ – Matthew 5:14

 Ministers from all different churches in the area also come into school regularly to lead our Worship.

-We attend a special service at St Wilfrid’s Church in Burnsall, which is led by the older children.
+We attend a special service at St Michaels Church which is led by the older children.
 All the children are invited to take part in the service, retelling the story of Jesus’s birth.
 Our family and friends come to the service and Reverend David is there too.

 At Christmas time our youngest children in reception, Year 1 and Year 2 retell the nativity through drama, song and dance.
 All of our families are invited to join us for this special occasion.

 On Ash Wednesday the Reverend visits our school and leads a special collective worship.
 They tell us about why Christians mark this day and invite anyone to receive a blessing and special cross mark on their forehead which is made using burnt palm trees.